 Angina is a form of coronary artery disease, which refers to conditions impacting on the functioning of your heart.
 It is caused by a reduced blood flow to the heart muscle.

-Angina is the result of a process called atherosclerosis.
-This is the medical term for when your arteries become clogged up due to a build-up of fatty substances known as plaques.
+Angina, over time; can develop from a condition called atherosclerosis.
+This is the medical term for when your arteries become clogged up due to a build-up of fatty substances known as atheroma or plaque.

 - Fatty foods and an unhealthy diet